COLLEGE OF

 Keynote

-Dr. Gholnecsar (Gholdy) Muhammad is an associate professor of literacy, language, and culture in the Department of Curriculum and Instruction at the University of Illinois Chicago.
+Bio: Dr. Gholnecsar (Gholdy) Muhammad is a Professor of literacy, language, and culture in the Department of Curriculum and Instruction at the University of Illinois Chicago.
 She has previously served as a classroom teacher, literacy specialist, school district administrator, curriculum director, and school board president.
 She studies Black historical excellence in education, intending to reframe curriculum and instruction today.

 Dr. Muhammad’s scholarship has appeared in leading academic journals and books.
 She has also received numerous national awards and is the author of the best-selling book, Cultivating Genius: An Equity Framework for Culturally and Historically Responsive Literacy.
 Her book, Unearthing Joy, is the sequel to Cultivating Genius and provides a practical guide for putting culturally and historically responsive education into curricular practice.